cloud-native-toolkit/deployer-operator-masauto/README.md

+# Notice

+This repo will be deprecated in favor of a cli driven pipeline at https://github.com/cloud-native-toolkit/deployer-mas-cli

 # Techzone Deployer for the Maximo Operator

 This repository contains a Tekton pipelines to deploy the [Maximo Operator](https://github.com/cloud-native-toolkit/operator-masauto) that packages [mas-ansible](https://ibm-mas.github.io/ansible-devops/).